-A qualified Psychologist can provide emotional support to help an individual overcome a range of personal and professional issues.
-Regardless of age or the issues that needs to be addressed, a Psychologist can provide strategies, support and advice.
-Based on what issue you’re dealing with, a specific psychologist is recommended to help you during your treatment.
+Qualified psychologists can provide emotional support to help a person overcome any personal or professional issues.
+Regardless of the issues that need to be addressed, psychologists can provide support, advice, and strategies.
+Based on the issues that are being dealt, a specific type of psychologist is recommended based to help the person during their treatment.

-Below is a list of the areas of psychology that are currently available:
+Each area of psychology serves different purposes.
+Below is a list of some areas of psychology that are available: